12 Hours Hastings

 Make your last stop of the day Brave Brewing.
-Starting off life making beer in the back shed of their first home, husband and wife team Gemma and Matt have since turned their little brewery into a Hastings success story.
-Sit back, relax and sip on some of their finest brews, from 'The People's Pils' (a German style Pilsner) to 'Stay Gold' a Pacific Wheat Ale.
+Starting off by making beer in the back shed of their first home, husband and wife team Gemma and Matt have since turned their little brewery into a Hastings success story.
+Sit back, relax, and sip on some of their finest brews, from 'The People's Pils' (a German-style Pilsner) to 'Stay Gold' a Pacific Wheat Ale.

 About Hastings, Hawke's Bay

 A little bit of history: Hastings was founded later than other Hawke's Bay towns.
 Runholder and entrepreneur Thomas Tanner and partners illegally leased land on the Heretaunga plain from Māori in 1864, and were granted an official lease in 1867.
 From then on, the foundations were laid for its future as a service town to a growing agricultural economy.